"Editorial is what’s kept this place together for the last few years, thanks to you, sir."

 community publications editor

-Patch's boots-on-the-ground pandemic and local election coverage was frequently cited on MSNBC, Fox News, Politico and other outlets.
+Patch's boots-on-the-ground pandemic and local election coverage was frequently cited on MSNBC, Fox News, Politico and many local outlets.

 Growing Credibility, Quality, Recognition And Reputation